-As with short-term disability, long-term disability does not include injuries sustained on the job; workers’ compensation should pay these claims.
-Long-term disability insurance sometimes has more exclusions, or limitations, than short-term disability policies.
-Exclusions for DI insurance may include:
+As with short-term disability, long-term disability does not cover disability from injuries sustained on the job.
+Instead, workers’ compensation should pay these claims.
+Long-term disability insurance sometimes has more exclusions, or limitations, than short-term disability policies, which may include:

 - Pre-existing conditions

 - Mental limitations (If your disability is caused by a condition classified in the Diagnostic and Statistical Manual of Mental Disorders, benefit payments may be limited to two years.
 These conditions may include depression, anxiety, stress, and dementia.)

 - Suicide attempts